This post is also available in: Português

 - MailChimp: for email marketing campaigns;

-- Bybrand: as a manager of email signatures for G Suite;
+- Bybrand: as email signatures manager for G Suite;

 - Wrike: for project management;